liampc/100-days-of-code/log.md

 Progress : learn more about different patterns of breaking down problem, practice writing down algorithms, do a coding challenge, did couple of exercises from FCC.

 Thoughts : Currently I am having a ahrd time doing the planning and breaking down of problems, I dont have any problems on syntax since I know I can always google it, so I am deliberately practicing writing down algorithms.

+## Day 10: 31 May 2020

+Progress: deliberate practice on algorithms, review JS Basics and did a couple exercises on algorithms in Freecodecamp.

+Thoughts: Not as productive as I planned to, but I try to not be so strict during Sundays.
+I did practice on pseudocode even on small coding challenges just to get a hang of thinking systematically.
+It's quite hard to not jump immediately on coding and doing trial and error, but now I am more aware of it.